 Enter the url and choose the date you need.

-Try the Search Box on the right side of the main page.
+Another option is to try the Search Box on the right side of the main page.
 Once you do a search, you'll be given Advanced Search options to help you focus your search.

 At this point, I recommend using the Internet Archive or perhaps DataRefuge for searching information archived on EDGI, a network of academics and non-profit organizations which is building online tools and research networks to proactively archive public environmental data and ensure its continued public availability.